astropy/astroquery/docs/astroquery/sdss.rst

 will show the contents of the FITS file we downloaded, and then print the mean flux in the spectrum and its units.

-In SDSS, image downloads retrieve the entire plate, we've included a simple method to make "postage-stamp" images.
+In SDSS, image downloads retrieve the entire plate, so we've included a simple method to make "postage-stamp" images.
 To view a region 30x30 arcseconds centered on our matched object, do